bsdimp/freebsd-git-docs/mini-primer.md

 git repo be the source of truth for the project.

-The GitHub repo is at https://github.com/freebsd/freebsd.git The new cgit beta repo is at https://cgit-beta.freebsd.org/src.git These will be $URL in the commands below.
+The GitHub repo is at https://github.com/freebsd/freebsd.git The new cgit beta repo is at https://cgit-beta.freebsd.org/src.git and the production URLs will be https://git.freebsd.org/src.git and ssh://anonssh@git.freebsd.org/src.git after the cut over.
+These will be $URL in the commands below.
 Please note that the cgit repo is still beta at this time, and hashes may change as its refined.
+Once we move into production, no further hash changes will happen.

 Note: The project doesn't use submodules as they are a poor fit for our workflows and development model.
 How we track changes in